Stefan7168/Stefan7168/README.md

 <br />

 ## Amity Social SDK
-Amity Chat SDK is an easy-to-integrate solution that enables high-performing chat services on your app.
-From one-on-one to large-scale group messaging, power them with <b>Amity Chat SDK</b>, built with <b>messaging service APIs</b> to ignite connections and open discussions.
+Get in-app communities up and running using Amity Social SDK.
+Enable <b>plug-and-play social features using supercharged social APIs</b> and see preference-based groups thrive within your platform.

-Learn more about Amity Chat on [our website→](https://www.amity.co/products/amity-chat) or view the Amity Chat [Documentation→](https://docs.amity.co/chat)
+Learn more about Amity Chat on [our website→](https://www.amity.co/products/amity-social) or view the Amity Social [Documentation→](https://docs.amity.co/social)

 <br />

 ## Amity Video SDK
-Amity Chat SDK is an easy-to-integrate solution that enables high-performing chat services on your app.
-From one-on-one to large-scale group messaging, power them with <b>Amity Chat SDK</b>, built with <b>messaging service APIs</b> to ignite connections and open discussions.
+The Amity Video SDK, powered by <b>video APIs</b>, elevates your application's user experience by adding interactive features such as <b>in-app Stories and Live Streaming</b>.
+Engage your users with captivating, memorable virtual events to participate in along with other viewers from around the world.

-Learn more about Amity Chat on [our website→](https://www.amity.co/products/amity-chat) or view the Amity Chat [Documentation→](https://docs.amity.co/chat)
+Learn more about Amity Chat on [our website→](https://www.amity.co/products/amity-video) or view the Amity Video [Documentation→](https://docs.amity.co/video)

 <br />